DestinyFlow01/Initial-Training-Assignment-Solution-Grace-/README.md

 <br>
 Note :
 <br>
 You are allowed to complete task 1 as inefficient as you want (no parallelization, code optimization etc).
-However, starting task 2 and the next tasks, you are EXTREMELY REQUIRED to make the code as efficient as possible, since you will need it intensively in the real code.
+However, starting task 2 and the next tasks, you are EXTREMELY REQUIRED to make the code as efficient (space and time complexity) as possible, since you will need it intensively in the real code.